Click here for information regarding Covid-19 and Online Consultations

 The typical liposuction patient can go back to work in a week’s time, while wearing the compression garment for the first 4 to 6 weeks.
 Strenuous exercise can usually be resumed in 6 weeks.
 The final results can be seen at about 6 months time, at which time the swelling has dissipated.

-Complications of Liposuction Surgery
+Preventing Complications of Liposuction Surgery

 Burns have also been associated with ultrasound-assisted liposuction, as the ultrasound cannula can become very hot, and prolonged contact with the skin may result in skin damage.
 This has also been well reported with laserlipo, SmartLipo, vaserlipo, and others.
 Dr. Hughes does NOT use these types of liposuction.

 Infections are uncommon after liposuction, and you will be prescribed perioperative antibiotics to minimize the risk of infection.
+With current tumescent techniques of liposuction, blood loss has been reduced to 1% of the total lipoaspirate.

 The most common postoperative issue of liposuction is contour irregularity.
 Because contour irregularities may be secondary to postoperative swelling and skin elasticity, they may be treated conservatively for at least 6 months after the initial operation.
 However, secondary liposuction, fat grafting, and tummy tuck can be considered to address the persistent areas of concern.
+Dr. Hughes very rarely sees contour deformities following liposuction due to precise liposuction techniques he utilizes that allow for even and uniform results.

-Commonly Asked Questions about Liposuction
+Commonly Asked Questions About Liposuction

-1) Can liposuction Be Combined with Other Procedures?
+1) Can Liposuction Be Combined With Other Procedures?

 Yes.
 Liposuction can be combined with breast surgery, tummy tuck, rhinoplasty and almost any other procedure.

-2) What is Aggressive Liposuction?
+2) What Is Aggressive Liposuction?

 This term just refers to making the most of the procedure and getting you the best result.
 Dr. Hughes, honored as one of the best liposuction surgeons, will not give you the results that are seen so often when one cannot tell the difference between the Before and the After Picture.
 The result will be significant and, if you want, dramatic.

-3) What method of liposuction does Dr. Hughes employ?
+3) What Method of Liposuction Does Dr. Hughes Employ?

 Dr. Hughes uses small cannula, tumescent liposuction without heat sources.
 In this way, Dr. Hughes avoids burns that have become quite common with Smart Lipo and other liposuction methods.